kennytm/dbgen/SchemaGen.md

     Number of tables to generate.

-    Note that `dbschemagen` will *not* uniformly distribute the same size to every file; rather, they're assigned following to Pareto distribution to simulate the size of real-world databases.
+    Note that `dbschemagen` will *not* uniformly distribute the same size to every file; rather, they're assigned following to Lomax distribution to simulate the size of real-world databases.

 * `-- «args»...`